-Here is a wonderful vintage C. S. Hammond map of Scotland.
+Here is a wonderful vintage C. S. Hammond map of Russia.
 I scanned it from a dictionary in my collection that was published in 1906.
 Click on image to enlarge.